Electricity in Ireland is NOT automatically cheaper for everyone at night or at off-peak times.

 Comparison of Normal Tariff with NightSaver

-Prices from Electric Ireland (Rates From May 2023)
+Prices from Electric Ireland (Rates March 2024)

 You will only get cheaper electricity bills with a Night Saver Meter if you use a significant amount of electricity at night.
 Homes with electric storage heaters, electric car chargers and heat pumps will usually use more electricity at night.